oxidist/oxidist.github.io/_posts/2026-06-10-Engineering-an-Ending.md

 ### 1. Game Theory

-In non-cooperative settings, locally stable equilibria persist despite being Pareto-suboptimal because no actor can unilaterally improve their payoff by deviating.
-Once best-response dynamics have settled, incremental improvement efforts tend to be absorbed back into the equilibrium rather than displacing it; escape generally requires changing the game's structure rather than play within it.[^1] Thomas C. Schelling extended this insight beyond equilibrium analysis to show how [commitment](https://en.wikipedia.org/wiki/Commitment_device), irreversibility, and the strategic removal of one's own options can force discrete outcomes without persuasion.[^2] [^odysseus] Power, in this sense, operates by altering the feasible set rather than by improving payoffs within it.
+In non-cooperative settings, locally stable [equilibria](https://en.wikipedia.org/wiki/Nash_equilibrium) persist despite being Pareto-suboptimal because no actor can unilaterally improve their payoff by deviating.
+Once best-response dynamics have settled, incremental improvement efforts tend to be absorbed back into the equilibrium rather than displacing it; escape generally requires changing the game's structure rather than play within it.
+Thomas C. Schelling extended this insight beyond equilibrium analysis to show how [commitment](https://en.wikipedia.org/wiki/Commitment_device), irreversibility, and the strategic removal of one's own options can force discrete outcomes without persuasion.[^2] [^odysseus] Power, in this sense, operates by altering the feasible set rather than by improving payoffs within it.

 [^odysseus]:
     <figure markdown="1">